-Around the world, World Vision works to protect the well-being of children caught up in natural, man-made and complex emergencies.
+Around the world, we work to protect the well-being of children caught up in natural, man-made and complex emergencies.

-In 2016 World Vision managed 130 emergency responses across 63 countries, reaching nearly 15.4 million people.
+In 2016 we managed 130 emergency responses across 63 countries, reaching nearly 15.4 million people.

 Our holistic child-focused disaster management approach incorporates research, evidence-based programming, advocacy and humanitarian policy supported by field capacity and enabling technologies to ensure the effectiveness of our interventions.